semaphoreci/docs/tour4-build-env_5bb917152c7d3a04dd5b5d66.md

             - echo 'running tests'
 </code></pre>

-The [Ubuntu machine][machine] includes common databases installed as services.
-If the proper version is not pre-installed or your dependency is not available as a package, then you can start it as a Docker container with `sem-service`. [sem-service][sem-service] exposes default ports.
-Here's an example that starts [local DynamoDB][local-dynamodb]:
+To manage database engines and other services on Semaphore 2.0, use the [sem-service utility][sem-service].
+Services are based on public Docker images hosted on [Docker Hub Library](dockerhub-lib) and exposed on default ports in localhost.

+You can use any image available on Docker Hub Library.
+Here's an example that starts RabbitMQ and ElasticSearch:

 <pre><code class="language-yaml"># .semaphore/semaphore.yml
 blocks: